theXappy/RemoteNET/README.md

 ![icon](https://raw.githubusercontent.com/theXappy/RemoteNET/main/icon.png)
 # RemoteNET
-This library lets you examine, create and interact with remote objects in other .NET (framework) processes.
+This library lets you examine, create and interact with remote objects in other .NET processes.
 It's like [System.Runtime.Remoting](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.remoting?view=net-5.0) except the other app doesn't need to be compiled (or consent) to support it.

-Basically this library lets you mess with objects of any other .NET (framework) app without asking for permissions :)
+Basically this library lets you mess with objects of any other .NET app without asking for permissions :)

-Tested versions:
+✅ **Tested versions:**
-.NET 5/6,
+* .NET 5/6
-.NET Core 3.0/3.1,
+* .NET Core 3.0/3.1
-.NET Framework 4.5/4.6/4.7/4.8 (incl. subversions)
+* .NET Framework 4.5/4.6/4.7/4.8 (incl. subversions)

 ## Compilation